-4) Most plants peak at about two to three feet in height and at least that measurement in width when in full bloom.
+4) Most plants peak at about 2–3 feet in height and at least that measurement in width when in full bloom.
 It may take two or three growing seasons to reach a mature height.

 5) Suitable planting conditions exist when the soil drains and does not puddle and remain sticky.
 The weather should be leaning toward a trend favoring cool and moderate temperatures.
-Ideally, soil temperature should be above 50 degrees Fahrenheit.
+Ideally, soil temperature should be above 50°F.

 6) During the first growing season, the lavender plant is focusing on building a good root system and some top foliage instead of on reproduction.
 The plant will produce several flower spikes to show off its beauty.
 Snip growth off at the base of the spike (or stem) where it leads to a pair of leaves.
 During the following seasons, the plant will noticeably increase in size and produce bountiful blooms.

 7) Promote sun and good air circulation to produce robust blooms and to maintain the health of the plant.
 Provide lavender with five or more hours of sunlight each day during the growing season, and don’t overwater.
 In general, lavender does not require regular watering and can survive on rainfall alone.

 8) Place lavender outside the perimeter of vegetable gardens to attract and invite pollinators.